Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 Not to bark, since Yorkies (and dogs in general) are born lactose intolerant (lacking the enzyme lactase), they have a more difficult time digesting cheese and dairy products.
 Therefore, while cheese is technically NOT toxic to Yorkies, it’s best to keep it off the list.

-ARF, I hope you enjoyed my list of 15+1 Human Food for Yorkies!
+ARF, I hope you enjoyed my list of 20 Human Foods for Yorkies!
 Remember, any treats or snacks (whether human food or purchased from the pet supply store) should not exceed the 10% daily limits.
 Moderation is KEY to ensure a healthy diet.
 Now, sniff out my list of 20 Foods Yorkies Should AVOID.

 Get your paws on more dog care tips and sniff out how to potty train your dog without a crate.